danielnashnz/danielnashnz.github.io/README.md

 ```bash
 localStorage.getItem('gameState')
 ```
+* Copy the resulting string to the clipboard

-* and on the NYT page use this command in the Console:
+* On the NYT page use this command in the Console:

 ```bash
 localStorage.setItem('nyt-wordle-state', PASTE_HERE)